WiIIson/EMGFlow-Python-Package/docs/reference/preprocess-signals.md

 - Filepath to a directory to read signal files.

 `out_path`: str
-- Filepath to an output directory.
+- Filepath to a directory to write filtered signals.

 `sampling_rate`: int, float
-- Sampling rate of the signal files.
-This is the number of entries recorded per second, or the inverse of the difference in time between entries.
+- The sampling rate of the signal files.

-`notch_vals`: list-tuple
+`notch_vals`: list-tuple, optional ([(50, 5)])
-- A list of `(Hz, Q)` tuples corresponding to the notch filters being applied. `Hz` is the frequency to apply the filter to, and `Q` is the Q-score (an intensity score where a higher number means a less extreme filter).
+- A list of `(Hz, Q)` tuples corresponding to the notch filters being applied. `Hz` is the frequency the filter is applied to, and `Q` is the Q-score (an intensity score where a higher number means a less extreme filter).
+The default is [(50, 5)].

 `cols`: str, optional (None)
 - List of columns of the Signal to apply the filter to.
 The default is None, in which case the filter is applied to every column except for 'Time'.

+`min_segment`: float, optional (30.0)
+- The minimum length (in ms) for data to be considered valid.
+If a length of data is less than this time, it is set to NaN.
+If a length of invalid data is less than this time, it is ignored in calculations.
+The default is 30.0.

 `expression`: str, optional (None)
 - A regular expression.
-If provided, will only filter files whose names match the regular expression.
+If provided, will only apply the filter to files whose local paths inside of `in_path` match the regular expression.
 The default is None.

 `exp_copy`: bool, optional (False)
 - If True, copies files that don't match the regular expression to the output folder without filtering.
 The default is False, which ignores files that don't match.

-`file_ext`: str, optional ("csv")
+`file_ext`: str, optional ('csv')
-- File extension for files to read.
-Only reads files with this extension.
+- The file extension for files to read.
+Only filters files with this extension.
 The default is 'csv'.

 **Raises**

-Raises a warning if no files in `in_path` match with `expression`.
+A warning is raised if no files in `in_path` match with `expression`.

-An exception is raised if any column in `cols` is not found in any of the signal files read.
+An exception is raised if `expression` is not None or a valid regular expression.

+A warning is raised if a column from `cols` contains NaN values.

-An exception is raised if any column in `cols` in any of the Signal files read contain 'NaN' values.
+An exception is raised if a column from `cols` is not a column of a signal file.

-An exception is raised if `sampling_rate` is less or equal to 0.
+An exception is raised if `sampling_rate` is less than or equal to 0.

+An exception is raised if `min_segment` is longer than a signal recording.

-An exception is raised if a Hz value in `notch_vals` is greater than `sampling_rate/2` or less than 0.
+An exception is raised if a Hz value in `notch_vals` is greater than `sampling_rate`/2 or less than 0.

-An exception is raised if a file cannot not be read in `in_path`.
+An exception is raised if a file could not be read.

 An exception is raised if an unsupported file format was provided for `file_ext`.

-An exception is raised if `expression` is not None or a valid regular expression.

 **Returns**